-In exterior detailing, finish polishing, as the name implies, is the final polish application, which is applied after protective coatings.
-Gleamworks uses Optimum Hyper Polish to remove any micro-scratches, swirl marks and minute imperfections.
-We then finish with Optimum Finish polish.
+In exterior detailing, finish polishing, as the name implies, is the final polish application, which is applied after paint correction done.
+Gleamworks uses the best professional products by CARPRO to remove any micro-scratches, swirl marks and minute imperfections.
+We then finish with Finish polish.
 The result is a clean, highly-reflective, deep, gloss finish.

 Compounding (also called “cut polishing”) uses microscopic abrasives suspended in a paste or spray, which remove microns of clear coat containing scratches, swirl marks, and hazing.
 “Finish polishing” buffs out remaining micro-scratches, swirl marks, resulting in smooth, slick and glossy surface.